-The manufacturing and sale of industrial pails and jerrycans will still be the Group's core business in year 2022.
+The manufacturing and sale of industrial pails and jerrycans will still be the Group's core business in year 2023.

-The volatility in world crude oil prices coupled with the volatility in the foreign currency exchange rates will continue to affect the raw material prices which may cause an increase in our overall cost of production.
-Furthermore, the Group is expected to face costs pressure from higher manufacturing costs and transport costs.
-The ongoing Covid-19 pandemic will continue to cause a lot of uncertainty into the global economic outlook.
-In order to mitigate these factors, it is crucial for us to endeavour to strengthen our competitiveness through the continued acquisition of the appropriate technologies, enhancing skills training, improving productivity and our enhance marketing capabilities.
+The volatility in world crude oil prices coupled with the volatility in the foreign currency exchange rates will continue to affect the raw material prices and energy costs which may cause an increase in our overall cost of production.
+Furthermore, the Group is expected to face costs pressure from higher manufacturing costs i.e. Amended Employment Act changes on working hours i.e. 45 hours per week, Minimum Pay & Tenaga National Bhd new electricity tarrif rates and transport costs.
+The ongoing war between Russia and Ukraine will continue to cause a lot of uncertainty into the global economic outlook.
+In order to mitigate these factors, it is crucial for us to endeavour to strengthen our competitiveness through the continued acquisition of the appropriate technologies, enhancing skills training, improving productivity and enhance our marketing capabilities.

-Thus, the Board of Directors maintain a cautious outlook for the Group's performance in the coming financial year 2022.
+Thus, the Board of Directors maintain a cautious outlook for the Group's performance in the coming financial year 2023.